 Strengthen your pelvic floor

 - Biofeedback.
-Biofeedback is a behavior therapy that's used to help train pelvic floor muscles.
-Sensors are placed near the muscles that are being monitored.
-The sensors transmit exertion levels to a computer, which displays the levels on the screen.
+Biofeedback is a therapy used to help train pelvic floor muscles.
+Sensors placed near the muscles transmit exertion levels to a computer, which displays the levels on the screen.
 This immediate feedback helps some people master Kegel exercises faster because they can see whether they're using the correct muscles.
 Biofeedback can be done with a health care provider or with a home device.
-The idea is that once you've had enough feedback, you can confidently do the exercises on your own without the equipment.

 - Vaginal weights.
 Cone-shaped weights are another option used to help with Kegel exercises.
 You place a weight in your vagina and contract your pelvic floor muscles to keep it from falling out.
 Many cones come in sets of varying weight levels, so you can build up to heavier weights as your pelvic floor muscles become stronger.

 Certain medications, excess weight, smoking and physical inactivity may indirectly contribute to bladder control problems.
 If you address these factors, bladder-specific techniques — such as avoiding bladder irritants and bladder training — may be even more likely to work.

 - Manage your medications.
 Examples of drugs that may contribute to bladder control problems include high blood pressure drugs, heart medications, diuretics, muscle relaxants, antihistamines, sedatives and antidepressants.
 If you develop incontinence or difficulty urinating while taking these drugs, talk to your doctor.
 You may be able to avoid urinary side effects by taking another medicine.